 Do good while you shop at Minds Shop.
 'Minds' stand for Movement for the Intellectually Disabled of Singapore and these shops are where the organisation provide pre-vocational retail and customer service training.
 The store is neatly organised into different sections: fashion, accessories, home decor items, large furniture and so on.
 Minds also accepts donations from the public.

 SOSN, which has five locations island-wide, is abundant with pre-owned clothes, bags, shoes, household items, and other bric-a-brac.
 Prices begin at $1, and you’ll be doing good, too – supported by the Singapore Anglican Community Services, SOSN employs and trains those recovering from psychiatric conditions.

 New2U is stocked with clothing, accessories, household items and books, among other items, that have been lovingly donated and now go for as low as $1.
 Pro tip: visit on the last two working days of every month – all items will be sold for a 50% discount.

 As the biggest thrift store in Singapore, Praisehaven is stocked to the brim with second-hand furniture, clothes, books, household accessories and more.
-Prices vary, and are not as dirt-cheap as the other two on this list – a scooter, for example, costs $80 while a furniture set sells for $1,000.
+Prices vary, and are not as dirt-cheap as the other stores on this list – a scooter, for example, costs $80 while a furniture set sells for $1,000.